-The charts and tables in this section illustrate detailed MASH activity based on several data points, such as application status, number of active applications, system capacity, and incentive dollars.
+The charts and tables in this section illustrate detailed MASH activity based on application status, number of active applications, system capacity, and incentive dollars.

 To illustrate program subscription under Track 1A (common area) and Track 1B (tenant area) incentives, the information has been separated between the two incentive tracks.
 All Track 1A and 1B projects have been completed and paid out.